a-little-bear/207-Drawing-App/README.md

 - Export to PNG - S
   - This tool will export the current canvas image to a PNG file.
   - Usage:
-    - Navigate to a folder in which to store the canvas along with your desired filename.
+    - Navigate to a folder in which to store the image along with your desired filename.
 - Latex OCR - T
   - This tool will scan the canvas for Math and return it back in [LaTeX](https://en.wikipedia.org/wiki/LaTeX) format.
   - Usage: